bryanpx/etcd-ansible/README.md

 `Private_etcd_ip` is usually a private ip or ip of another subnet and is optional.
 It indicates which network interface is used for etcd installation.
 If you don't have it, the etcd installation will use the value of `ip`.

-Each line is used to specify information for each machine.
+Each line is used to specify information for one machine.

 # To deploy etcd3 on AWS EC2 instances
 The following are required  before you install ectd3:
 1. Have your EC2 instances up and running.
-2. Configure your Security Group for your EC2 instances to allow TCP inbound for ports 2379 and 2380 for external communication and between EC2 instances communcation.
+2. Configure your Security Group for your EC2 instances to allow TCP inbound for ports 2379 and 2380 for external communication and between EC2 instances communication.
 3. The private key for ssh access to your EC2 instances.

 ## Configure inventory file